Stories from Hartford's Grassroots

 Despite Southern hostility, by 1867 Hartford was funding five teachers and providing funding for freedmen to relocate in the Hartford area.
 Joining Harriet Hamilton in Washington was Rebecca Elwell; Carrie Loomis taught in Columbia South Carolina, and James E. Lazenby opened a school in Virginia, his home state.

-Lazenby, a white Virginian, was unique in several ways.
+The hiring of Lazenby, a white Virginian, was unique in several ways.
 Originally working as a teacher of white students, he then served as a lieutenant in the Confederate army’s 11th Virginia Infantry.
-Thousands of white Southern teachers were desperate for work after the war; almost all pledged their allegiance to the republic in order to get a job.
+Thousands of Southern teachers were desperate for work after the war; almost all pledged their allegiance to the republic in order to get a job.
 Yet as few as a dozen of them desired to teach black students, according to historian Ronald E. Butchart.

 According to the publication American Freedmen (November, 1866), James Lazenby established a school in the Emmaus Post Office of Bedford County, Virginia.
 There he was aided by his daughter; together they expected to teach 100 students a year.